6.3 Borrowing: Access Without Ownership Transfer

 r1

 ’s last use is on line (2).
-Due to NLL, the immutable borrowr1
+Due to NLL, the shared borrowr1

 is considered finished after that point.
-Therefore, the mutable borrow needed fors1.push('!')
+Therefore, the exclusive borrow needed fors1.push('!')

 on line (3) is permitted becauser1